VRConservation/fbabook/_sources/chapters/monitoring.md

 How can these challenges be overcome without requiring massive institutional investment and resources?
 Let’s start with the big picture of starting with the whole and work through other recommendations.

 ### Start with the Whole
-Working from the big picture to your metrics is critical.
+It is critical to work from the big picture to your metrics.
 Follow a process and be deliberate about creating your success measurement system.

 - **Situation assessment**.
 Utilizing metrics without a measurement system or situation assessment (see the Program Design Chapter) is like building a house without a blueprint.
 Start with a situation assessment and understand how you, your staff, team, and partners understand the current contextual situation of the system you’re working in and how your project interventions or business application will positively change that system.
 Do not just assume everyone gets what you’re going to do.
 For example, if you ask the ten people you work with to define restoration, you might get ten different responses.
 Memorializing the situation, debating the relationships, and sharing them reach that common understanding.
 - **Results chains**.
 Create results chains from your interventions to project outcomes.
 For more details on results chains, see the Program Development chapter and the Open Standards (link in resources section).